KJJHHH/Stocks/Stock_Individual_Transformer/README.md

-# Computer Vision Methods to Predict Stock
+# Transformer Models to Predict Stock
 ### Data Preprocess
 1. Download data with Open, Close, High, Low, Volume
 2. Transform to the percentile change for each date as do, dc, ...